Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 Indications and Usage for Flector

-Flector® PATCH is indicated for the topical treatment of acute pain due to minor strains, sprains, and contusions.
+Flector ® is indicated for the topical treatment of acute pain due to minor strains, sprains, and contusions in adults and pediatric patients 6 years and older.

 Flector Dosage and Administration